AltropInc/alt/doc/script/Scopes.md

-        t1:= "Hello, World!"   // A name 't1' is introduced in the inner block, and owns value "Hello, World!" t2:= "Hello, World2!"  // A name 't2' is introduced in the inner block, and owns value "Hello, World2!" s1 = t1;               // The name 't1' transfers its value to 's1' declared in outer scope s2 = t2.substring(7);  // The name 's2' get a copy of substring from t2, "World2!"
+        t1:= "Hello, World!"   // A name 't1' is introduced in the inner block, and owns value "Hello, World!" t2:= "Hello, World2!"  // A name 't2' is introduced in the inner block, and owns value "Hello, World2!" s1 = t1;               // The name 't1' transfers its value to 's1' declared in outer scope s2 = t2.substring(7);  // The name 's2' gets a copy of substring from t2, "World2!"
     }                          // The inner block ends, and t2 and its value dropped.
                                // The name t1 is also dropped but it does not own the value because its ownership was transferred to s1.
 }                              // The outer scope exits, name s1 and s2 and their values are dropped.